The Ultimate Guide to Google Ads Quality Score

-Quality Score determines if your ad can show in a search result.
+Download PDFIn this guide, we’ll walk you through how quality score works, and ultimately, how to improve your quality score.
+Quality score determines if your ad can show in a search result.
 If your ad does show, then it determines your position and your CPC.
-By increasing your Quality Score, you can have your ads show more often, increase your position, and decrease your CPC.
+By increasing your quality score, you can have your ads show more often, increase your position, and decrease your CPC.

 Expected CTR: The expected CTR examines your CTRs compared to what Google believes an ad and keyword should achieve for a search query.
 When you have high CTRs, users are regularly clicking on your ads and find them desirable.
 When users find your ads relevant by clicking on them, you can have an above average Expected CTR.